A child sits at a low table, opens a rubber-band-resisted hand, lifts one golf tee from a cup, and passes it to a grown-up.

 3. 03

-Repeat until the first cup is empty or your child's hand needs a break.
+Repeat until the first cup is empty.

 Safety Check